GAlaxy Light profile convolutional neural NETworks (GaLNets). I. fast and accurate structural parameters for billion galaxy samples: Introduction

 Overall, hydrodynamical simulations seem to show that the different growth between passive spheroids and active disc-dominated systems is mainly due to the fraction of accreted mass, which is higher in the former, especially in the higher mass bins (e.g. \citealt{Oser+10}; Furlong et al. 2017).

-To fully test these predictions, it is crucial to measure structural parameters of large statistical sample of galaxies over a wider range of redshift and stellar mass.
+To fully test these predictions, it is crucial to measure structural parameters \rui{for} large statistical samples of galaxies over a wider range of redshifts and stellar masses.

 Next generation large sky surveys like Vera Rubin/LSST (\citealt{Izevic+19_LSST}), Euclid mission (\citealt{Laureijs+11_Euclid}), the Chinese Space Station (CSST, \citealt{Zhan+18_csst}), will eventually provide this unique opportunity.
-For instance, with the Vera Rubin/LSST full depth (5$\sigma$ point source $r_{\rm AB}\sim27.5$ coadded) we will be able to identify $m_*+2$ galaxies in clusters and field at $z\sim1.5$, and reach a signal-to-noise ratio high enough to study the galaxy structural parameters of $m_*$ galaxies at $z\sim1.2$ in $ugrizy$ optical bands (\citealt{Robertson+17_LSST}).
-Similarly, CSST and Euclid will allow for accurate surface brightness measurements for $\sim 2\times 10^8$ galaxies at $1\leq z <3$ in UV/optical and near infrared respectively (see e.g. \citealt{Laureijs+11_Euclid}).
+For instance, with the Vera Rubin/LSST full depth (5$\sigma$ point source $r_{\rm AB}\sim27.5$ coadded), we will be able to identify $m_*+2$ galaxies in clusters and field at $z\sim1.5$, and reach a signal-to-noise ratio high enough to study the galaxy structural parameters of $m_*$ galaxies at $z\sim1.2$ in $ugrizy$ optical bands (\citealt{Robertson+17_LSST}).
+Similarly, CSST and Euclid will allow accurate surface brightness measurements for $\sim 2\times 10^8$ galaxies at $1\leq z <3$ in UV/optical and near-infrared, respectively (see e.g. \citealt{Laureijs+11_Euclid}).

-Hence, in the oncoming years, we will need to analyze the surface photometry of billions of galaxies in many optical and near infrared bands, which is a major technological and methodological challenge.
-If, on one hand, these measurements need to be performed in a reasonable timescale, on the other hand, the galaxy complexity to account for in the modeling (e.g. multi-component vs. single component systems) will make the analysis process computationally challenging.
+Hence, in the oncoming years, we will analyze the surface photometry of billions of galaxies in many optical and near-infrared bands, which is a major technological and methodological challenge.
+If, on the one hand, these measurements need to be performed in a reasonable timescale, on the other hand, the galaxy complexity to account for in the modelling (e.g. multi-component vs. single component systems) will make the analysis process computationally challenging.

-So far, most of the analyses of galaxy structural parameters over large datasets have been mainly based on one-component galaxy models, e.g. by making use of the S{\'e}rsic (1968) profile.
-This has been successfully used to measure the main structural parameters of galaxies in different datasets, e.g. Sloan Digital Sky Survey (e.g., \citealt{Shen+03}, \citealt{HB09_curv}), GAlaxy Mass Assembly (e.g., \citealt{Baldry2012}, \citealt{Lange2015}), Kilo Degree Survey (e.g. \citealt{Roy+18}), Dark Energy Survey (e.g., \citealt{Tarsitano+DES+sersic}), and Hyper Suprime-Cam Subaru Strategic Program (e.g. \citealt{Kawinwanichakij2021}).
+So far, most of the analyses of galaxy structural parameters over large datasets have been mainly based on one-component galaxy models, e.g. using of the S{\'e}rsic (1968) profile.
+This has been successfully used to measure the main structural parameters of galaxies in different datasets, e.g. Sloan Digital Sky Survey (SDSS, e.g., \citealt{Shen+03}, \citealt{HB09_curv}), GAlaxy Mass Assembly (GAMA, e.g., \citealt{Baldry2012}, \citealt{Lange2015}), Kilo Degree Survey (KiDS, e.g. \citealt{Roy+18}), Dark Energy Survey (DES, e.g., \citealt{Tarsitano+DES+sersic}), Hyper Suprime-Cam Subaru Strategic Program (HSC, e.g. \citealt{Kawinwanichakij2021}), and the Cosmic Assembly Near-infrared Deep Extragalactic Legacy Survey (CANDELS, e.g., \citealt{Shibuya2015ApJS..219...15S})